Alertive API

 string

-Color code for the priority level
+Color code for the priority level (required if priority_value is provided)

 colour